gardener/gardener/docs/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>SeedName is the name of the seed cluster that runs the control plane of the Shoot.
+<p>SeedName is the name of the seed cluster that runs the control plane of the Shoot.</p>
-This field is immutable when the SeedChange feature gate is disabled.</p>
 </td>
 </tr>
 <tr>